jwyang/JULE.torch/README.md

 We upload six small datasets: COIL-20, USPS, MNIST-test, CMU-PIE, FRGC, UMist.
 The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive [here](https://drive.google.com/folderview?id=0B9J-9A2jotGRT25vSDhUWTQxVWs&usp=sharing).

+### Extensions

+1. One extension of the proposed approach is to visualize high-dimensional data in low dimension, such as 2D.
+3D.
+Please refer to the [repo](https://github.com/jwyang/jule-visualize) for detail.

 ### Q&A

 You are welcome to send message to (jw2yang at vt.edu) if you have any issue on this code.